-In one way, this is a little better.
+In one way, this program is better.
 Tuples let us add a bit of structure, and we’re now passing just one argument .
-But in another way this method less clear: tuples don’t give names to their elements, so our calculation has gotten more confusing because we have to index into the parts of the tuple .
+But in another way this version is less clear: tuples don’t name their elements, so our calculation has become more confusing because we have to index into the parts of the tuple .

-It doesn’t matter if we mix up length and width for the area calculation, but if we were to draw the rectangle on the screen it would matter!
-We would have to remember that length was the tuple index 0 and width was the tuple index 1.
-If someone else was to work on this code, they would have to figure this out and remember it as well.
-It would be easy to forget or mix these values up and cause errors, since we haven’t conveyed the meaning of our data in our code.
+It doesn’t matter if we mix up length and width for the area calculation, but if we want to draw the rectangle on the screen, it would matter!
+We would have to keep in mind that length is the tuple index 0 and width is the tuple index 1.
+If someone else worked on this code, they would have to figure this out and keep it in mind as well.
+It would be easy to forget or mix up these values and cause errors, because we haven’t conveyed the meaning of our data in our code.

 Refactoring with Structs: Adding More Meaning

-Here is where we bring in structs more.
-We can transform our tuple into a data type with a name for the whole as well as names for the parts, as shown in Listing 5-4:
+We use structs to add meaning by labeling the data.
+We can transform the tuple we’re using into a data type with a name for the whole as well as names for the parts, as shown in Listing 5-10:

 Filename: src/main.rs